 Though hundreds of thousands of babies are born perfectly healthy some are born with certain health conditions.
 Newborn screening is in place to identify those babies.
-Every year, more than 12,000 newborns are affected by diseases and disorders identified through blood spot screening.
-Congenital Heart Disease (CHD) is the most common and deadly of all birth defects and affects about 40,000 newborns per year.
-Approximately 25 percent of these cases are considered to be “Critical” Congenital Heart Disease (CCHD), particularly hard to detect in the newborn period.
-One to six in every 1000 babies are born with permanent hearing loss1.
-All these disorders are invisible to the medical staff and families and occur in babies who look completely healthy.
+Every year, more than 12,000 newborns are affected by diseases and disorders identified through blood spot screening.1 Congenital Heart Disease (CHD) is the most common and deadly of all birth defects and affects about 40,000 newborns per year.
+Approximately 25 percent of these cases are considered to be “Critical” Congenital Heart Disease (CCHD), particularly hard to detect in the newborn period.2 One to six in every 1000 babies are born with permanent hearing loss.3 All these disorders are invisible to the medical staff and families and occur in babies who look completely healthy.

 There are three main types of newborn screening: